What Is Soft Rebonding?

 Both processes consist of identical steps, but there are distinctions in the process and chemicals used.
 For a soft straightening treatment, there is less use of heat.
 It also uses milder chemicals on the hair to achieve a smooth but more natural look.
 Unlike that, the original method uses stronger chemicals as well as both longer and heavier application of heat.

 3. Extent of Damage

 Since straight rebonding uses more heat and stronger chemicals, it may cause more damage to your hair.
 Heat causes damage to one’s locks by stripping them of moisture, causing them to become dry and brittle.
 Soft rebonding, in turn, uses lower temperatures, therefore lessening damage from heat.
 Harsh chemicals utilised in the original rebonding are also guilty of harming your tresses, leading to weaker hair and easy breakage.
 By comparison, soft rebonding uses chemicals that are less harsh.
 While both treatments may damage the locks, the soft method is gentler.

-How to Maintain A Soft Rebond
+How to Care for A Soft Rebond

-When you undergo chemical treatment, you have to ensure you take the right steps to maintain and care for your precious locks afterwards.
+When you undergo chemical treatment, you have to ensure you take the right steps to care for your precious locks afterwards.
 Aftercare is essential to caring for your new gorgeously tame tresses and minimising the chances of damaging it.

 Despite your locks looking shiny and frizz-free, pampering it after this process is key to maintaining the effects of soft rebonding.